-It is clear that the objectives of the standard are able to be achieved, notwithstanding the additional height, and that a superior development outcome would result.
-The works involving the breach of the height standard will not be visible from the adjoining roadway and consequently the impacts on the existing streetscape are negligible.
+The objectives of the standard can be achieved, notwithstanding the additional height, and that a superior development outcome would result.

-The underlying objective or purpose of the standard is not relevant to the development and therefore compliance is unnecessary;
+• The underlying objective or purpose of the standard is not relevant to the development and therefore compliance is unnecessary;

 The underlying objective or purpose of the standard is relevant to this development but, as illustrated in the plans submitted with the development application, it is achieved through the height variation with a higher quality urban planning and urban design outcome.
-The works involving the breach of the height standard will not be visible from the adjoining roadway and consequently the impacts on the existing streetscape are negligible.
+This also accounts for the natural/modified topography of the land and a desire to achieve the allowable floor space standard under the LEP (FSR proposed 0.93:1 - FSR allowed 1:1).